Sega Game Gear (GG)

 Sega set out to make a handheld 8-bit game system that would be vastly superior to the Game Boy by any means necessary .
 Since Sega 's previous console , the Master System , outperformed Nintendo's 8-bit consoles in terms of technical characteristics, it was decided to use Master System -based hardware in the Game Gear .
 The strongest similarity to the Master System architecture allows easy porting of Master System games to the Game Gear .
 Unlike the Game Boy system, the Game Gear systemhad a color screen, supported expansion modules inserted into the cartridge slot (a converter for connecting Master System cartridges, a receiver, and even a TV tuner), the console was comfortable to hold in your hands, unlike the Gameboy.
 A special Super Wide Gear lens was sold separately for the console , visually increasing the screen size to 5 inches versus the usual 3.2.

-Of the shortcomings, first of all, it is worth noting the high energy consumption (one set of batteries lasted a maximum of 4 hours).
+Of the shortcomings, first of all, it is worth noting the high power consumption (one set of batteries lasted a maximum of 4 hours).
 There were also not very many high- quality games for the Game Gear , which stemmed from the policy of Nintendo .
 And although this console was not as popular as the Gameboy, it firmly held its market niche and was officially supported until 1997 (sales ceased in Japan in December 1996), which indicates the great potential of the Game Gear.
 In 2000, Majesco resumed production of the Game Gear in a slightly modified case.

 Game Gear Specifications

 - Processor : Zilog Z-80, clock speed 3.6 MHz.